-Normal Course Issuer Bid
+Normal Course Issuer Bid ("NCIB")

-In 2018, the Company commenced a Normal Course Issuer Bid ("NCIB") with respect to its common shares.
+On November 24, 2021, the Company renewed its NCIB with respect to its common shares.
 Under the terms of the NCIB, the Company may purchase for cancellation up to an authorized number of common shares over a twelve-month period.
 Shares acquired will be at the market price of the shares at the time of acquisition.